bright/new-www/content/our-areas/product-workshops.md

   business goals.
 our_services_icon: /images/product_workshops_icon.png
 name: product workshops
+short_description: We will help you discover your product idea, set your product goals, understand the pitfalls and find the solution on how to make your product better.
 title: make your software worthy with product workshops
 image_our_service: /images/productworkshops_small.png
 image_alt_our_service: product workshops